Skip to main content

 Norwegian integrations

-Vipps, Klarna, Nets Easy, Bring, Posten, Helthjem — all available as WooCommerce extensions.
-Norwegian date formats, organization numbers and VAT handling don't work with plugins built for the American market.
+Vipps, Klarna, Nets Easy, Bring, Posten and Helthjem all ship as WooCommerce extensions.
+Plugins written for the US market tend to choke on Norwegian organization numbers and VAT rules; the local ones simply work.

 03 / 04